prausinski/prausinski/README.md

 - 👀 I’m interested in Python, fast-api, flask, django, pandas, numpy, scikit, tensor flow, machine learning & artificial intelligence
 - 🌱 I’m currently learning Machine-Learning with Tensor Flow
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me telegram @prausinski
+- 📫 How to reach me? -> telegram: @Prausinski

 <!---
 prausinski/prausinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.